 Fire safety: There are fire extinguishers dotted around the main areas and between rooms.
 There is also an evacuation card in all the rooms with an assembly point indicated.
 There is also a fire-break around the lodge.

 Disabled access: On Request

-Laundry facilities: Laundry is an extra charge.
+Laundry facilities: Laundry is available at an extra charge.

 Money: The Serengeti Sopa Lodge can exchange small amounts of cash.